Thank you to Pure Canadian Maple Syrup for sponsoring this post and the delicious Halloween Spiderweb Cookies within it!

-Freeze the batter for at least 1 hour, until you can scoop it with a spoon.
+These cookies come together quickly – just plan ahead long enough to put the batter in the freezer for an hour, or until you can scoop it with a spoon.

 The cream cheese frosting couldn’t get any easier and would make a great filling if you wanted to sandwich two cookies together to make whoopie pies!
 You could also easily modify these cookies for Christmas by drawing little snowmen on top instead of spider webs.